 Snow had also noticed that the onset of the disease almost always involved vomiting and diarrhea.
 He therefore believed that the infection was carried by something people ate or drank, not by the air that they breathed.
 His prime suspect was water contaminated by sewage.

 At the end of August 1854, cholera struck in the overcrowded Soho district of London.
 As the deaths mounted, Snow recorded them diligently, using a method that went on to become standard in the study of how diseases spread: he drew a map.
 On a street map of the district, he recorded the location of each death.

 Here is Snow’s original map.
 Each black bar represents one death.
+When there are multiple deaths at the same address, the bars corresponding to those deaths are stacked on top of each other.
 The black discs mark the locations of water pumps.
-The map displays a striking revelation–the deaths are roughly clustered around the Broad Street pump.
+The map displays a striking revelation—the deaths are roughly clustered around the Broad Street pump.

 Snow studied his map carefully and investigated the apparent anomalies.
 All of them implicated the Broad Street pump.
 For example: